MichalSmyk/MichalSmyk/README.md

 I'm Michal, junior software developer.

-- 🔭 I’m currently working
+- 🔭 I’m currently working on an app to connect roasteries and coffee shops with coffee machine engineers
-- 🌱 I’m building software that connects various e commerce doamins to a fulfilment service, keeps track of stock, and updates orders
+- 🌱 I’ve build software that connects various e commerce doamins to a fulfilment service, keeps track of stock, and updates orders
 - 📫 How to reach me: michal.smyk38@gmail.com

 Eager to pivot into the tech industry, I am an adaptable problem solver with a passion for understanding complex systems.
 My